glegoux/jekyll-tech-blog/src/_posts/2019-03-23-kerberos-in-5-minutes.md

 and [Active Directory](wikipedia.org/wiki/Active_Directory).
 These are native Kerberos implementations respectively for **Linux**, **macOS**, and **Windows**.
 But they are built also for other operating systems than their native one.
 For most usages, these implementations are compatible between them client-server or server-server for Kerberos communication protocol, but the ticket credentials and keytabs are not standardized by the RFCs.
-Some implementations are diverged on some edge aspects, or propose the extra features.
+Some implementations are diverged on some edge aspects, or propose extra features.

 The **historical implementation** is **MIT Kerberos**, because it has been written by the founders of Kerberos Steve Miller and Clifford